dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 ## Amazon Web Services

 More companies use AWS(Amazon Web Services) for storing all sorts of data ranging from images, mp3 files to videos than any other cloud platform.
-In fact, a lot of organizations like Uber, Spotify, Salesforce use Amazon Web Services wholy for hosting, deployment and infrastructure.
+In fact, a lot of organizations like Uber, Spotify, Salesforce use Amazon Web Services wholly for hosting, deployment and infrastructure.
 AWS has a ton of developer products.

 The service we'll use for deploying our backend Node.js app is **Amazon Elastic Beanstalk**.
 Let's get started.